maxcaduff/Projet-MAC/README.md

 ### Constraints

-* a private poll can only be shared by the creator and visible only by the people to whom he shared it
+* a private poll can only be visible by the people to whom he has been shared with
 * everyone can vote once in a poll that is accessible to them

 ### Choice of technologies